Helping people with computers... one answer at a time.

 Those are actually a synthesis of comments and questions I see fairly often.

-A recovery disk or CD is most definitely not the same as an installation disk, and the difference becomes quickly apparent when it comes time to recover from certain types of failures.
+A recovery disk or CD is most definitely not the same as an installation disk, and the difference becomes quickly apparent when

-Note the phrase "certain types" of failures.
-For some failures a recovery disk is just peachy, yet for others with only a recovery disk you might be in deep trouble.
+Note the phrase “certain types” of failures.
+For some failures a recovery disk is just peachy, yet for others with only a

 And of course, it also depends on the exact recovery disk as well.
 Naturally, this couldn't be simple.